Editor’s Note: This was written before the “fast shuffle” that allowed a minority to rescind, shamefully, the will of the Democratic Party

 Editing: Jim W. Dean

-Posted by Gordon Duff on Sep 7 2012, With 0 Reads, Filed under Editor, Politics.
+Posted by Gordon Duff, Senior Editor on September 7, 2012, With 5424 Reads Filed under Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.